-The goal of MCA /MOA is to provide a safe and comfortable learning environment.
-School and district rules are based on a few simple considerations: good taste, courtesy, and safety.
+The goal of MMHS is to provide a safe and comfortable learning environment.
+MMHS rules are based on a few simple considerations: good taste, courtesy and safety.
 Students should review the rules listed below, as they will be held responsible for knowing and following them at school and school related events.